 Following receipt of a request from the Central Gateway Manager, the Contracted Party:

-6. MUST conduct a prima facie[2] review of the request’s validity[3], i.e., is the request sufficient for the Contracted Party to ground a substantive review and process the associated underlying data;
+6. MUST conduct a prima facie[2] review of the request’s validity, i.e., is the request sufficient for the Contracted Party to ground a substantive review and process the associated underlying data.
+If the Contracted Party determines that the request is not valid, e.g. it does not provide sufficient ground for a substantive review of the underlying data, the Contracted Party MAY MUST request the requestor to provide further information prior to denying the request;

 7. If the request is deemed valid based on the prima facie review, MUST conduct a substantive review of the request and the underlying data: